Botic van de Zandschulp: 2022: Wimbledon fourth round, maiden ATP singles final & doubles title, top 25

-He saved three match points at the Madrid Open to advance to the second round for the first time at this Masters against Pablo Carreno Busta.
-At the Italian Open he also reached the second round for the first time on his debut at this Masters, defeating Korda this time.
-As a result he reached the top 30 at World No. 29 on 16 May 2022.
+He saved three match points at the Madrid Open to advance to the second round for the first time at this Masters against Pablo Carreño Busta.
+At the Italian Open, he also reached the second round for the first time on his debut at this Masters, defeating Korda this time.
+As a result, he reached the top 30 at World No. 29 on 16 May 2022.

-Seeded for the first time at a Grand Slam at the 2022 French Open, he also reached the third round for the first time at this Major but lost to 13-time champion and childhood idol Rafael Nadal in their first time meeting.
+Seeded for the first time at a major at the 2022 French Open, he also reached the third round for the first time at this major but lost to 13-time champion and childhood idol Rafael Nadal in their first time meeting.

-Van de Zandschulp played his first grass tournament on home soil at s'Hertogenbosch, where, as the 6th seed, he lost to Emil Ruusuvuori in 3 sets.
+Seeded sixth, Van de Zandschulp played his first grass tournament on home soil at s'Hertogenbosch, where he lost to Emil Ruusuvuori in three sets.
 The following week at Queen's Club, he reached the first ATP 500 semifinal of his career by defeating qualifier Paul Jubb, Grigor Dimitrov and Alejandro Davidovich Fokina.
 He became the first Dutchman to advance to the semifinals since Sjeng Schalken and Raemon Sluiter in 2002.

 He reached a career-high in the top 25 on 27 June 2022 at the start of the 2022 Wimbledon Championships.
 Seeded 21st he reached the fourth round where he lost to Rafael Nadal in straight sets.

 At the 2022 Winston-Salem Open he reached his third tour-level semifinals of the season defeating 10th seed Benjamin Bonzi in straight sets with two tiebreaks.

-In October, he reached second round of Astana Open, where he lost in straight sets to an eventual champion, Novak Djokovic.
+In October, he reached second round of Astana Open, where he lost in straight sets to the eventual champion, Novak Djokovic.